Skip to content

 Observations > Export events Aggregated events

-This function will export the events corresponding to the selected subjects and the selected behaviors of the selected observations.
+This function exports the events corresponding to the selected subjects and behaviors from the selected observations.

 Various formats are available: